-The Cumulus Networks routing team decided to change that and added numerous BGP configuration enhancements to Quagga, the routing daemon used by Cumulus Linux.
-You might want to watch the Data Center Architectures video from Cumulus’ Network Field Day 9 presentation for the introduction to the topic before delving into the details.
+The Cumulus Networks routing team decided to change that and added numerous BGP configuration enhancements to Quagga (now FRR), the routing daemon used by Cumulus Linux.
+You might want to watch the Data Center Architectures video from Cumulus' Network Field Day 9 presentation for the introduction to the topic before delving into the details.

 Configure BGP neighbor on an interface

 Here’s how you’d usually configure a BGP neighbor: